alfredojoseneto/alfredojoseneto/README.md

 - 👩🏻‍💻📙 Study is something enjoyable to me because I can improve myself a litte bit every day.
 - 🔭 I’m currently working as Data Analyst / Engineering in healthcare.
 - 🌱 I’m currently learning about Infra as a Code (IAC), Data Warehouse and how to improve database query performance.
-- 🎯 My objective is become a DataOps / Data Plataform Engineer.
+- 🎯 My goal is become a DataOps / Data Plataform Engineer.

 <!--
 **alfredojoseneto/alfredojoseneto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.